duszakpawel/duszakpawel/README.md

 While my GitHub projects may seem eclectic, they reflect my passion for exploring new technologies and venturing into the unknown.
 I thrive on embracing challenges and pushing the boundaries of what's possible.
 I'm currently seeking opportunities that will allow me to continue expanding my programming expertise and gaining invaluable experiences.

+Currently:
+- experimenting with Dart & Flutter
+Backlog:
+- C++ back to the roots

 ### My Stack

 ![.NET Framework](https://img.shields.io/badge/.NET-%23512BD4.svg?style=for-the-badge&logo=dotnet&logoColor=white)